 Teacharo

-- Voice capture between classes
+- Short voice capture between classes (public example: 15 seconds)

 Quick Verdict